 It’s a symbol of home, hope and freedom.
-And wartime defence.

 It already sounds pretty grand, doesn’t it?

 Chalk is a soft white, finely grained limestone made of the remains of coccoliths.
 These tiny planktonic green algae once floated in the sea.
-When they died, their minute bodies sank to the bottom of the sea.
+When they died, their minute bodies sank to the bottom of the ocean.
 Together with the remains of other creatures, they formed layers of chalk.
 If you think how minuscule these algae are, you won’t be surprised that it took millions of years to create these spectacular cliffs.
 It’s thought that they grew at a ‘staggering’ speed of half a millimetre a year!
 That makes geology much more interesting, doesn’t it?

 Standing tall as guardians of the island, the White Cliffs of Dover witnessed many dramatic moments in English history.